kosty4/CoinVault/README.md

 * **Binance Smart Chain mainnet**
 * **Polygon mainnet**

-!!!
-Impotant!!!
+## Currently supported wallets
+* **Metamask**

+!Important!
 The smart contract has not been audited by an external party, send funds at your own risk!

 ## Technologies used